 Mary Ann Grossman, Development Director.
 Prior to joining CMC, Mary Ann was Development Director for The Daily Californian, UC Berkeley.
-Before she moved to the Bay Area in 2013, she transitioned from a career in financial services to private fundraising and community outreach for a number of leading nonprofits, including the National Center for Missing & Exploited Children and the Westchester Institute for Human Development.
+Before moving from New York to the Bay Area in 2013, she transitioned from a career in financial services to development and community outreach for a number of leading nonprofit organizations including Development Director for the National Center for Missing & Exploited Children; Chief Development Officer for the Westchester Institute for Human Development and Director of Development and Community Affairs for Forestdale (Queens) Children and Family Services.
 A graduate of the University of Pittsburgh, majoring in psychology and English, she holds a Masters degree from Columbia University School of International and Public Affairs, and the Russian Institute, She is a member of the Association of Fundraising Professionals (AFP) and is a Certified Fundraising Executive (CFRE).
 A lifelong piano student, she also studied organ (on scholarship).

 Linda Hitchcock, Concert Hall Manager and Registrar.
 Linda has worked as the Manager of the CMC Children’s Chorus, the CMC Orchestra, and the SF Sinfonietta Orchestra.
 She has also been Production Manager for the Berkeley Symphony, SF Choral Society, and the SF City Chorus.
 Linda has a Bachelor’s of Science from Empire State College, where she studied Environmental Science and Music.
 She has also completed advanced course work at UC Berkeley in Business Administration.
 In her spare time, Linda enjoys playing tympani and percussion with several orchestras and bands throughout the Bay area.